Turkey Broth

 To Thaw: Thaw in the fridge for 24-48 hours or using the defrost setting on the microwave.

-Turkey broth can be used in nearly any recipe that calls for chicken broth or stock.
+Turkey stock can be used in nearly any recipe that calls for chicken broth or stock.
 Try it in some of these…

 Did you make this?
 Snap a photo and tag us on Instagram at @thrivinghome so we can see your creations and cheer you on!

-Use your leftover turkey carcass and any aromatics to make this simple turkey broth on the stovetop or in the slow cooker or Instant Pot.
+Use your leftover turkey carcass and any aromatics to make this simple turkey stock on the stovetop or in the slow cooker or Instant Pot.

 Ingredients

-- 1 turkey carcass (like what’s leftover from Easy Roast Turkey Breast)
+- 1 turkey carcass (like what’s leftover from Roasted Turkey Breast)

-- Enough water to cover the carcass (about 10-12 cups)
+- 12 cups water (enough water to cover the carcass)

 Before You Begin!
 If you make this, please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.